 - Many companies are already aware of Constant Contact logs, exports, and approval flows.

 That is the reason why some broker-dealers authorize Constant Contact but not Mailchimp.
-Advisors, therefore, give up on a few more advanced automation options to take a lower compliance risk.
+Advisors, therefore, forgo a few more advanced automation options to reduce compliance risk.
 A typical Constant Contact review from this segment refers to:

 - Simple workflows,